presidentkg/f1-project/README.md

 * Responsiveness with Tailwind
 * Reusable Components
 * Git workflows - feature branches, PRs and sprint tracking with GitHub Projects.

 ---

+## 🌱 Future Development

+* More detailed data on driver and team cards.
+* Add a dropdown menu for the navigation bar.
+* Create circuit pages with detailed info (layout, lap record, etc).
+* Add a year/season filter to view results from previous seasons.
+* Integrate more OpenF1 data — e.g. graphs for a driver's position over a race, air/track temperature, stint analysis, tyre strategies, etc.

+---